Tetsuya3850/CS-Terminology/README.md

 ### Class
 Class is a template definition (blueprint) of an object's properties and methods.

+### Constructor
+A constructor runs when a class object is instantiated.
+It initializes the object.

 ### Inheritance
 Pub common code in a class and then tell other more specific classes that the common class is their superclass.
 An inheritance relationship means that the subclass inherits the members of the superclass such as instance variables and methods.
 Avoids duplicating code in subclasses.
 If class B extends class A, class B IS-A class A. When you need to modify a behavior common to a group of classes, just update the superclass and the change is reflected in all subclasses.